stolostron/multicluster-global-hub/doc/simulation/local-policies/README.md

 2. `local_spec.policies` will have around 90 rows
 3. `status.managed_clusters` will have around 699 rows

-And daily summary will add to `local_status.compliance_history` 20970 rows/day, which means around `4 million` for 6 months and `8 million` for 1 year.
+And daily summary will add to `history.local_compliance` 20970 rows/day, which means around `4 million` for 6 months and `8 million` for 1 year.

 ## How To Use